Conservatorium Maastricht Meets New York!6 - 13 January 2019

-Also, an inspirational panel was led about the social, cultural, and racial factors that come in to play that affect individuals' perception, acceptance or rejection of the concept of swing as a rhythm or swing as a feeling or verb.
+Also, an inspirational panel was led about the social, cultural, and racial factors that come in to play that affect an individual's perception, acceptance or rejection of the concept of swing as a rhythm or swing as a feeling or verb.
 Especially Wynton Marsalis made a point towards “black culture” and how he feels it should be treated.

 These topics raised new questions for us as well: How does the American tradition of jazz translate to our European culture?
 What is the tension in our society when it comes to race and racism?
-As an international school we should be aware of opinions on these topics not only from our point of view, but others as well.
+As an international school we should be aware of opinions on these topics not only from our point of view, but from others as well.